 MCAT, GRE, DAT, or other professional school test scores

 Standardized tests (e.g. GRE, MCAT, DAT) are not required to be eligible for admission.
-However, any reported scores will be available to the admissions committee.

 Please note, all required documents must be received by the appropriate deadline to be considered for admissions.
 This includes the complete application from the applicant, transcripts, all letters of evaluation, and resume/CV.